box/developer.box.com/guides/authentication/user-types/app-users.md

 used by applications that manage their own user authentication, but want to store the data in unique Box user accounts.

-- Customer Portals: Websites or applications where clients or patients can log in to access information provided by employees at a company and/or to store and retrieve their own sensitive documents.
+- *Customer Portals*: Websites or applications where clients or patients can log in to access information provided by employees at a company and/or to store and retrieve their own sensitive documents.
-- Vendor Portals: Content distribution sites for companies to provide materials including marketing collateral, price lists, product information, sales agreements or contracts, and other documents to vendors.
+- *Vendor Portals*: Content distribution sites for companies to provide materials including marketing collateral, price lists, product information, sales agreements or contracts, and other documents to vendors.
 Box's groups and permission model allow for companies to organize content for partners based on partner criteria and/or tier.
-- Branded Customer Facing Applications: The ability to create App Users on behalf of an end-user allows companies to build seamless customer-facing features such as permissions, auditing, and reporting.
+- *Branded Customer Facing Applications*: The ability to create App Users on behalf of an end-user allows companies to build seamless customer-facing features such as permissions, auditing, and reporting.
 This is particularly valuable for regulated industries such as Financial Services and Healthcare.
- Moreover, user-based data from our user-reporting capabilities allows developers to leverage analytic tools to better understand user behavior.
+ Moreover, user-based data from our [reporting capabilities][events] allows developers to leverage analytic tools to better understand user behavior.

-## Considerations

-The benefits of leveraging App Users:

-- Actions can be fully audited through user activity report and events endpoint

-The concerns leveraging App Users:

-- TBD

 ## Permissions